 - Public Key Infrastructure (PKI) - A public-key infrastructure (PKI) is a set of roles, policies, hardware, software and procedures needed to create, manage, distribute, use, store and revoke digital certificates and manage public-key encryption.
 The algorithms are based on Publick-key cryptography.
 The format of the digital certificate is defined in X.509 standard.
 Certificate Authority -… ...
 Read morePublic Key Infrastructure (PKI)

 - NTLM and Kerberos protocols - This article explains how two most common authentication mechanisms (NTLM and Kerberos) work.
 Both authentication protocols are based on symmetric key cryptography.
 The protocols themselves are platform independent.
 NTLM Authentication NTLM is the default authentication protocol prior to Windows 2000 and still prevalent today as backup to Kerberos.
 It is… ...
 Read moreNTLM and Kerberos protocols

-- OAuth and OpenID Connect - OAuth 2.0 and OpenID Connect 1.0 are different types of protocols and they are often confused.
-When we talk about IAM (identity and access management), we should distinguish between AuthZ and AuthN: AutheNtication (AuthN, aka Identity Management) is about validating user's identity by verifying that the user trying to connect… ...
+- OAuth and OpenID Connect - OAuth 2.0 and OpenID Connect (OIDC 1.0) are different but highly related protocols and they are often confused.
+When we talk about IAM (identity and access management), we should first distinguish between Authentication (AuthN) and Authorization (AuthZ): AutheNtication (AuthN, aka Identity Management) is about validating user's identity by verifying that… ...
 Read moreOAuth and OpenID Connect